bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     plot.legend.title = "Division"

-To control the visual appearance of the legend title, use a collection of `Text Properties`_, prefixed with ``title_``.
-For instance, to set the font style of the legend, use ``title_text_font_style``.
+To control the visual appearance of the legend title, use any of the standard
+|text properties| prefixed with ``title_``.
+For instance, to set the font
+style of the legend, use ``title_text_font_style``.

 To set the distance between the title and the rest of the legend (in pixels),